arcanemachine/phoenix-todo-list/support/containers/README.md

 1. A Compose file that specifies the service (located in `support/containers/`).
 2. A Compose file that specifies the service's network (located in `support/containers/networks/`).

+## Compose Examples

+- To save on typing, you can use the scripts in the `support/containers/scripts` directory to run the configurations described in this section.
+  - If switching between Docker and Podman, you will need to delete the `support/containers/volumes/postgres` directory.
+- All commands in this section must be run from the `support/containers/` directory.
+- If the environment has not been loaded automatically with `direnv`, you may need to include the `.env` file manually using `--env-file .env` when running one or more Compose files.

+### Running a Standalone Phoenix Container

+**NOTE:** If the server cannot connect to a PostgreSQL server, the container will stop.

+Launch a standalone container with host networking (i.e. not isolated to a Docker network):

+Examples:

+- Docker: `docker compose -f compose.phoenix.yaml -f networks/compose.phoenix-host.yaml up`
+- Podman: `podman-compose -f compose.phoenix.yaml -f networks/compose.phoenix-host.yaml up`

-## Running a Standalone Postgres Container
+### Running a Standalone Postgres Container

 Launch a **Postgres** container with host networking (i.e. not isolated to a Docker network):

-- Examples:
+Examples:

 - Docker: `docker compose -f compose.postgres.yaml -f networks/compose.postgres-host.yaml up`
 - Podman: `podman-compose -f compose.postgres.yaml -f networks/compose.postgres-host.yaml up`

+### Running Phoenix + Postgres Containers Together

+Examples:

+- Docker: `docker compose -f compose.phoenix.yaml -f networks/compose.phoenix-host.yaml -f compose.postgres.yaml -f networks/compose.postgres-host.yaml up`
+- Podman: `podman-compose -f compose.phoenix.yaml -f networks/compose.phoenix-host.yaml -f compose.postgres.yaml -f networks/compose.postgres-host.yaml up`
 - If the environment has not been loaded automatically with `direnv`, you will need to include the `.env` file manually using `--env-file .env` when starting the Docker Compose containers.

-## Running a Phoenix or Postgres/Phoenix Container
+### Deploying With Traefik

-\*Traefik always uses it's own proxy network, so you don't need to specify a network Compose configuration for Traefik.
+**Traefik always uses it's own proxy network, so you don't need to specify a network Compose configuration for Traefik.**

-Example:

-- Launch a **Phoenix** container with host networking (i.e. not isolated to a Docker network):
-  - Examples:
-    - Docker: `docker compose -f compose.phoenix.yaml -f networks/compose.phoenix-host.yaml up`
-    - Podman: `podman-compose -f compose.phoenix.yaml -f networks/compose.phoenix-host.yaml up`
-  - If the environment has not been loaded automatically with `direnv`, you will need to include the `.env` file manually using `--env-file .env` when starting the Docker Compose containers.
-- Launch a **Postgres + Phoenix** container with host networking (i.e. not isolated to a Docker network):
-  - Examples:
-    - Docker: `docker compose -f compose.postgres.yaml -f networks/compose.postgres-host.yaml -f compose.phoenix.yaml -f networks/compose.phoenix-host.yaml up`
-    - Podman: `podman-compose -f compose.postgres.yaml -f networks/compose.postgres-host.yaml -f compose.phoenix.yaml -f networks/compose.phoenix-host.yaml up`
-  - If the environment has not been loaded automatically with `direnv`, you will need to include the `.env` file manually using `--env-file .env` when starting the Docker Compose containers.

-## Deploying With Traefik
+**NOTE:** When running a Traefik container, the volumes will be created in the `support/containers/traefik/volumes` directory instead of `support/containers/volumes`.
+I am not sure why.

 Because Traefik can require a lot of custom configuration, it has its own directory, which is a submodule of [this repo](https://github.com/arcanemachine/traefik-generic).
-Its Compose files have been symlinked to the `support/containers/` directory so that the Compose services run without issue.
-(Using Compose files in other directories can cause issues with relative pathnames, e.g. for Docker volumes.)
+Its Compose files are located in the `support/containers/traefik` directory.

 To run this project's built-in Traefik container service:

-- Run the Traefik-specific setup script:
+- Run the Traefik container setup script:
   - `/traefik/setup`
-    - This script configures the Traefik container and creates the `traefik-global-proxy` Docker network.
+    - This script configures the Traefik container + config, and creates the `traefik-global-proxy` Docker network.
       - To create the network manually, run `docker network create traefik-global-proxy`.
 - Ensure that you set the required environment variable(s) before running Docker Compose:
   - `TRAEFIK_HOST`: The URL to use for the Traefik dashboard